MonospaceSurya/onlyjobs/README.md

 ---

 ## 🚀 Deployment

-This project is optimized for deployment on [Vercel](https://vercel.com/).

 1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
 2. Import the project into Vercel.